Simon Fielding OBE DO

 Dr Michael Dixon LVO, OBE, MA, FRCGP

 Michael is a Devon GP and Co-Chair of the National Social Prescribing Network.
 He has held numerous national leadership roles including:- The first Chair of NHS Alliance (1998-2016), President of NHS Clinical Commissioners and as a leader within the GP/clinical commissioning movement.
-He is currently Chair of the College of Medicine, Chair of The Institute for Social Prescription and Medical Advisor to HRH The Prince of Wales.
+He is currently Chair of the College of Medicine and Chair of The Institute for Social Prescription.
 He is Visiting Professor at University College London and at the University of Westminster, a Senior Fellow in Public Policy (University of Birmingham) and an Honorary Senior Lecturer (Peninsula Medical School Exeter).
 He is author of “Time to Heal” Unicorn Press Nov.
 2020.